Tracey J. Bolotnick

 Tracey has done volunteer work for several nonprofits and NGOs including teaching primary school in Ghana, West Africa with Projects Abroad, providing domestic violence counseling with Refuge in the U.K., and working in an adult literacy program with Action for Boston Community Development.
 She currently does pro-bono work for a variety of local nonprofit organizations, including United South End Settlements and Friends of Harriet Tubman Park.

-She is a member of the Boards of Directors of Mass Audubon and the Nexterra Foundation, and serves on the Advisory Council for the New England Society for Abandoned Animals.
+She currently serves on the Boards of Directors of Mass Audubon, Friends of the South End Library, and the Nexterra Foundation, and on the Advisory Board of the Friends of Crite Park Corp.